loosolab/biodaten23-24-scATAC-clustering/wp2/Task.md

 3. Evaluate

 ## 1. Marker Repository
 - Repository was created to assign a biological meaning to these clusters by comparing features, such as chromatin accessibility, to known markers for specific cell types.
-The annotation of the cluster was made possible by using marker genes.
+The annotation of the cluster was made possible by using marker genes
 - The markers lists used in the annotation process were taken from PanglaoDB, CellMarker 2.0, or hand-curated.
 - Challenges: